Skyhawk Football | Kevin Bannon - Offensive Coordinator

-Bannon recently coached as an offensive line graduate assistant at the University of Arkansas, where he coached alongside Bret Bielema for two months before returning to UT Martin.
+Bannon coached as an offensive line graduate assistant at the University of Arkansas, where he coached alongside Bret Bielema for two months in 2013 before returning to UT Martin.
 He also served two years as an offensive line graduate assistant at Marshall University under head coach Doc Holliday from 2011-12.

 Prior to his stint at Marshall, Bannon was a graduate assistant for tight ends (2010) and the offensive line (2009) at UT Martin.

 Bannon's coaching career followed a spectacular playing career for the Skyhawks.
-A two-time all-Ohio Valley Conference selection, he appeared in 45 games over his four-year career, starting in 39.
+A two-time all-OVC selection, he appeared in 45 games over his four-year career, starting in 43.
 He was a key cog on an offense that produced the program's first-ever OVC championship in 2006 and was consistently atop several OVC statistical categories.